navyxliu/leetcode/Notes.md

 ### DFS
 ### Morris preorder traversal
 Morris is a variant of DFS.
 Conventional DFS is O(N) space complexity because of stack.
 Morris exploits the right-most TreeNode's right pointer, which is supposed to be null anyway.
-The rightmost node is refered to as 'predecessor'. prodecessor.light roles as a signal light.
+The rightmost node is refered to as 'predecessor'. prodecessor.right roles as a signal light.
 1) for the 1st time we encounter it, set it to the successor, turn left.
 2) for the 1nd time we encounter it, recover it back to null and turn right.
 It's noteworthy this isn't free.
 Morris's has to identify 'predecessor' at most twice.
 The total time complexity is still O(N) though.